waggle-sensor/summer2020/ng/iterative-retraining/README.md

 * `train_sample`: propotion of images in sample batch set to use for training.
 * `valid_sample`: as above, but for validation.
 The rest will be used for testing.
 * `retrain_new`: proportion of images in the revised training/test sets that will be from the sampling batch.
 The rest will be randomly selected from old training/test data
+* `parallel`: boolean value to determine if GPU parallelization and multithreading will be used when running the sampling/retraining and benchmarking pipelines, with multiple sampling methods in parallel.

 **Output Folders**